my2437/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-1.ls -1, displays each entry on a line
+1. ls -1, displays each entry on a line
-2.ls -c,displays files by file timestamp
+2. ls -c,displays files by file timestamp
-3.ls -r, display files in reverse order
+3. ls -r, display files in reverse order
-4.ls -u, display files by the file access time
+4. ls -u, display files by the file access time
-5.ls -x, display files as rows across the screen
+5. ls -x, display files as rows across the screen

 ---